 Bitcoin

-Bitcoin, also known by the abbreviation BTC, is the largest and most well-known cryptocurrency in the world.
+Bitcoin (BTC) is currently the largest cryptocurrency by market cap, and most well-known cryptocurrency in the world.
 Launched in 2009 by Satoshi Nakamoto, a pseudonymous person or group of people, it was the first cryptocurrency that allowed peer-to-peer transactions using blockchain technology.
 Bitcoin (with a capital B) refers to the network that bitcoin (with a lowercase b) runs on.

 Bitcoin uses a proof-of-work system to validate transactions on the network.
 This means that transaction verifiers, or miners, compete to solve a mathematical puzzle using specialized computers through a process called "bitcoin mining."
 The reward for being first to solve the puzzle and mine a block of bitcoin is a predetermined amount of bitcoin.
 Bitcoin has a fixed supply of 21 million and a deflationary "halving" feature.
 With this halving feature, the reward for mining a block of bitcoin is cut in half approximately every 4 years.